nats-io/nats-server/README.md

 The NATS server supports authorization using subject-level permissions on a per-user basis.
 Permission-based authorization is available with [multi-user authentication](#authentication).
 See also the [Server Authorization](http://nats.io/documentation/server/gnatsd-authorization) documentation.

-Before server `1.3.0`, it was only possible to define permissions allowing an authenticated user to pubslih or subscribe to certain subjects.
+Before server `1.3.0`, it was only possible to define permissions allowing an authenticated user to publish or subscribe to certain subjects.
 Starting with `1.3.0`, it is now possible to also define permissions denying the right to publish or subscribe to specific subjects.

 Each permission grant is an object with two fields: what subject(s) the authenticated user is allowed (or denied the right) to publish to, and what subject(s) the authenticated user is allowed (or denied the right) to subscribe to.
 The parser is generous at understanding what the intent is, so both arrays and singletons are processed.
 Subjects themselves can contain wildcards.
 Permissions make use of [variables](#variables).